kasongo-mavetya-emmanuel/kasmael-privacy/notebook-transcriber-ai-privacy-policy.md

 ## Introduction

-Our Privacy Policy explains how **Kasmael** (“we”, “us”, or “our”) collects, uses, and protects your information.
+Our Privacy Policy explains how **Kasmael** we collects, uses, and protects your information.

 Kasmael built the **Notebook Transcriber AI** app as a **freemium application**, offering both **free features** and **optional premium features**.
 This SERVICE is provided by Kasmael and is intended for use as is.